Updated: May 10

 In 2020, heavy rains likely caused a land slide under which the Delhi Pipeline was buried.
 The weight put additional strain on the pipeline until it ruptured.
 The federal Department of Transportation fined them $3,866,734, and it cost them and additional $3,947,009 in clean-up, emergency response, and damages.
 Ultimately, that release cost Denbury $7,813,743.

-What You Can Do to Avoid the “Turkey Problem” and Stay Safe
+What You Can Do to Avoid the “Turkey Problem” and Promote Oil and Gas Pipeline Safety

 Oil and gas incidents have the potential to harm the environment, wildlife, employees, and the population at large.
-What can you do to avoid getting stuck in the “that can never happen to us” trap?
+What can you do to avoid getting stuck in the “that can never happen to us” trap and promote oil and gas pipeline safety?
 Three things.

 1. Make your procedures airtight.

 A good procedure identifies industry best practices, risks associated with the applicable assets, and a clear way to train and communicate with employees, contractors and other people who could be affected by the asset.
 The procedure should also spell out how you will learn from near-misses and failures.

 2. Assess for potential threats and act on the results.